Putamen: Role in "hate circuit"

 Tentative studies have suggested that the putamen may play a role in the so-called "hate circuit" of the brain.
-A recent study was done in London by the department of cell and developmental biology at University College London.
-An fMRI was done on patients while they viewed a picture of people they hated and people who were "neutral".
+A recent study was done by the department of cell and developmental biology at University College London.
+An fMRI was carried out on subjects while they viewed a picture of people they hated and people who were "neutral".
 During the experiment, a "hate score" was recorded for each picture.
-The activity in sub-cortical areas of the brain implied that the "hate circuit" involves the putamen and the insula.
+The activity in subcortical areas of the brain implied that the "hate circuit" involves the superior frontal gyrus, the putamen and the insula.
 It has been theorized that the "putamen plays a role in the perception of contempt and disgust, and may be part of the motor system that's mobilized to take action."
 It was also found that the amount of activity in the hate circuit correlates with the amount of hate a person declares, which could have legal implications concerning malicious crimes.

 Role in transgender individuals

-The putamen was found to have significantly larger amounts of grey matter in male to female transgender individuals compared to the putamen of a typical cisgender man.
-This possibly suggests that a fundamental difference in brain composition may exist between trans women and cisgender men.
+The putamen of transgender women was found to have significantly larger amounts of grey matter compared to the putamen of cisgender men.
+This possibly suggests that a difference in the putamen may exist between trans women and cisgender men.